ShrikeFound/Lucius-Bot/README.md

 places a number of cards from your graveyard back into your hand.
 For when you cheat a little too early.

 `!res [number]`

+## Troubleshooting

+if Lucius doesn't automatically create a fate deck for your guild, you can type `!private_init` to manually create it.